akveo/ngx-admin/docs/contents/articles/011-changing-color-scheme/index.md

 4) Change the colors:

-Now your can start changing the colors.
+Now you can start changing the colors.
-For example, after playing a bit with different colors, we changed 2 first main variables in `_dark.scss` file:
+For example, after playing a bit with different colors, we changed the 2 first main variables in `_dark.scss` file:
 ```sass
 $body-bg: #636363;
 $bootstrap-panel-bg: rgba(#000000, 0.2);

 ```

-After this is done, you need to setup javascript to use **same colors**.
-These color are used for javascript charts and other components (maps, etc);
-Let's completely change the JS colors to a new set.
+After this is done, you need to setup javascript to use the **same colors**.
+These colors are used for javascript charts and other components (maps, etc); Let's completely change the JS colors to a new set.
 To do this, add the following code to the configuration block inside `src/app/theme/theme.config.ts`:
 ```javascript